-Brittany Fox-Williams is a Ph.D. candidate in Sociology and Paul F. Lazarsfeld Fellow at Columbia University.
-Brittany’s research interests include children and youth, education, race and ethnicity, social inequality, and public policy.
-Her research examines young people’s relationships with authority figures in the education and justice systems.
+I am a Ph.D. candidate in Sociology and Paul F. Lazarsfeld Fellow at Columbia University.
+My research interests include children and youth, education, race and ethnicity, social inequality, and public policy.
+My research broadly examines young people’s relationships with authority figures in the education and justice systems.

-Brittany completed her undergraduate studies in Business Administration at Cheyney University of Pennsylvania, where she graduated as Valedictorian.
-She also holds a Master of Public Administration degree with a concentration in Urban and Social Policy from Columbia University School of International and Public Affairs (SIPA).
-While at SIPA, she served as a graduate assistant to Professor in Practice and former New York City Mayor David Dinkins.
-Prior to starting her graduate studies, Brittany worked in commercial banking (New York City & Philadelphia) and micro-finance (Ho, Ghana).
+I completed my undergraduate studies in Business Administration at Cheyney University of Pennsylvania.
+I also hold a Master of Public Administration degree with a concentration in Urban and Social Policy from Columbia University School of International and Public Affairs (SIPA).
+Prior to starting my graduate studies, I worked in commercial banking in New York City and Philadelphia.

-Brittany is a transplanted New Yorker who was born and raised in Morton, Pennsylvania.
+I am a transplanted New Yorker originally from Morton, Pennsylvania.